pebble/qdog/README.md

 Module used for being a generic abstraction for various Queue backends.
 Currently only supports SQS but intended to support more in the future.

-Why qDog may be a bit dog biased but lets be honest, qCat.fetch() just seems doomed to failure, and Q-Cat ended pretty badly for RadioShack already.
+The name qDog may be a bit dog biased but lets be honest, qCat.fetch() just seems doomed to failure, and Q-Cat ended pretty badly for RadioShack already.

 ## Examples